khaledRoushdy/Ebo/README.md

 public class SmokeTests {

 	private EboLoginTest eboLoginTest;
-	private Driver driver; // wrapper driver that can log all the actions done by it. private ExtentReports extentReport;
+	private Driver driver; // wrapper driver that can log all the actions done by the web elements and will be used in the pages. private ExtentReports extentReport;
 	private ExtentTest test;